Kel-1-Cabang-GitHub/ImageProcessing/README.md

 # Image Processing

 ### Summary
-This is task from our college.
+This is a task from our college.
 We have to make a simple image processing program using Java.
 The program should be able to perform the following operations:
 1. Grayscale
 2. Thresholding
 3. Image Brightening